Noland Trail: A Relaxing Loop Hike Around The Mariners’ Lake in Newport News

 The Noland Trail starts out as paved, but then turns to mostly dirt and sand after the first bridge over an inlet of The Mariners’ Lake (on a clockwise hike).

-At the .2-mile mark, you’ll reach a small peninsula with a wooden overlook and a couple of benches.
-From here, you can see across the lake to the museum.
+At the 0.2-mile mark, you’ll reach a small peninsula with a wooden overlook and a couple of benches.
+It’s a serene place to enjoy views across the lake.

-Continue on until you cross a bridge that parallels Warwick Boulevard at the .4-mile mark.
+Continue on until you cross a bridge that parallels Warwick Boulevard at the 0.4-mile mark.
 Each bridge is marked with a number on each side of the bridge.

-It can be noisy with cars motoring north and south, but then you return to the quiet of the woods.
-You’ll reach Pine Tree Overlook at the .7-mile mark.
+Cars motoring north and south can be noisy, but then you return to the quiet of the wooded property.
+Pine Tree Overlook is at the 0.7-mile mark.

 There are plenty of benches scattered across this trail, too.
-Also, keep your eyes open for mile markers that turn up every .5-mile.
+Keep your eyes open for a mile marker to turn up every half mile.

-At the 1.8-mile mark, you’ll pass Williams Field Park on the left.
-There’s a ball field as well as a wide-open space to run and play.
-Also, a few dilapidated picnic tables.
+At the 1.8-mile mark, you’ll pass Williams Field Park.
+There’s a ball field and a green space that’s a great place to run and play.
+Also, a few neglected picnic areas.

 Oak Tree Overlook